culvertsoft/mgen/README.md

 * Fields
   * Define the data members of your classes
 * Modules
-  * Define the c++ namespace and/or java package of your classes
+  * Define a namespace/package and the classes within

 Below is an example of how a type definition may look: